cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 ### Initialize your Vault workstation

 1. [Install Vault](https://learn.hashicorp.com/tutorials/vault/getting-started-install) on your workstation.
-Consider that your workstation must be secure in order for the PKI hierarchy you are establishing to be secure.
+Your workstation must be secure to ensure the security of the PKI hierarchy you are establishing.
 Consider using a dedicated secure jumpbox, as described in [PKI Strategy](../{{site.versions["stable"]}}/manage-certs-vault.html#pki-strategy).

 1. Obtain the required parameters to target and authenticate to Vault.